skpref/skpref/README.rst

 | 'MI State' | 'Duke'      | 1          |
 +------------+-------------+------------+

-In which case the PairwiseComparisonTask can be set up this way:
+in which case the PairwiseComparisonTask can be setup this way:

 .. code:: python